janolaf/docs.janolaf.ca/docs/Windows/ssh.md

 The unix `~`, which refers to a user home directory, is supported by Windows in OpenSSH `config` file.
 You can use `~` to refer to a key in a user home directory.
 This will work in both Powershell and CMD.

-Since unix syntax is supported, we can literally copy a `config` from a unix/linux system to a Windows system.
+Since unix syntax is supported, we can copy a `config` from a unix/linux system to a Windows system.

 :::